The translation of this document is outdated.

 Section 98.
 Local governments, under the supervision of

-which are not the necessary infrastructure objects, have a duty
+which are not the necessary infrastructure objects, have an

-to enter into agreements with other local governments in order to
+obligation to enter into agreements with other local governments

-ensure the performance of functions prescribed by law.
-The
+in order to ensure the performance of functions specified in law.

-procedures for settling mutual accounts shall be determined by
+The procedures for settling mutual accounts shall be determined

 [13 November 1997; 9 December 1999]